Partially multiplicative quandles and simplicial Hurwitz spaces

-In analogy with the construction of the group ring $R[G]$ of a group $G$, we introduce the PMQ-ring $R[\Q]$ of a PMQ $\Q$ with coefficients in a commutative ring $R$ (see Definition \ref{defn:PMQring}).
+In analogy with the construction of the group ring $R[G]$ of a group $G$, we introduce the PMQ-ring $R[\Q]$ of a PMQ $\Q$ with coefficients in a commutative ring $R$ (Definition \ref{defn:PMQring}).
 This ring will play an important role in the computation of the stable homology of Hurwitz spaces in future work \cite{Bianchi:Hur3}.
-The following is Theorem \ref{thm:RQquadratic}, translating properties of a PMQ into properties of the associated ring. \begin{thm} Let $\Q$ be a PMQ with the following three properties: it is maximally decomposable (Definition \ref{defn:maxdecomposable}), coconnected (Definition \ref{defn:coconnected}) and pairwise determined (Definition \ref{defn:pairwisedetermined}).
-Then $R[\Q]$ is a quadratic $R$-algebra. \end{thm} The following is Lemma \ref{lem:cominv}: its proof is quite elementary, but the statement is a little surprising, considering that $R[\Q]$ is in general not a commutative ring. \begin{lem} The subring $\cA(\Q)\subseteq R[\Q]$ of all elements which are invariant under conjugation is a commutative ring. \end{lem} In order to make the definition of simplicial Hurwitz spaces more conceptual, we introduce some categorical constructions.
-For a complete PMQ $\hQ$ and a category $\bfA$ we introduce the category $\XA(\hQ)$ of $\hQ$-crossed objects in $\bfA$; this notion parallels and generalises the more classical one of $G$-crossed objects, for a group $G$.
+The following is Theorem \ref{thm:RQquadratic}, translating properties of a PMQ into properties of the PMQ-ring. \begin{athm} Let $\Q$ be a PMQ with the following three properties: it is maximally decomposable (Definition \ref{defn:maxdecomposable}), coconnected (Definition \ref{defn:coconnected}) and pairwise determined (Definition \ref{defn:pairwisedetermined}).
+Then $R[\Q]$ is a quadratic $R$-algebra. \end{athm} The following is Lemma \ref{lem:cominv}: its proof is quite elementary, but the statement is a little surprising, considering that $R[\Q]$ is in general not a commutative ring. \begin{alem} Let the enveloping group $\cG(\Q)$ act on $R[\Q]$ by conjugation.
+Then the subring $\cA(\Q)\subseteq R[\Q]$ of conjugation-invariant elements is a commutative ring. \end{alem} After the basics of the theory of PMQs are settled, we turn to Hurwitz spaces.
+In order to make the definition of simplicial Hurwitz spaces more conceptual, we introduce a categorical framework.
+For a complete PMQ $\hQ$ and a category $\bfA$ we introduce the category $\XA(\hQ)$ of $\hQ$-crossed objects in $\bfA$; this notion generalises the classical notion of $G$-crossed objects, for a group $G$.